Matv1K/nest-js-test/README.md

 # How to Run This Project (Dockerized)

+**Note: Docker and Docker Compose must be installed on your machine to run this project.**

 Follow these steps to set up and run the NestJS + PostgreSQL project using Docker and Docker Compose.

 ## 1. Prepare Environment Variables